0xcoded/Youtube-Downloader-v2/README.md

 **Simple YouTube Downloader written in Python**

-Simple YouTube Downloader written in python, wich can download video or audio at best resolution
+Simple YouTube Downloader written in python, witch can download video or audio at best resolution

 **Instructions**